ds-102/fa20/syllabus.md

 page_class: content-wide
 ---

-This syllabus is still under development and is subject to change.
+This syllabus is under development and is subject to change.
+Unless otherwise noted, recorded videos for discussions will be released Tuesdays and Wednesday discussion hours will be reserved for questions about the discussion material.
+Labs and discussions will occur on the following Monday and following Wednesday, respectively, of the dates below.

 <script>
   function get_buttom() {